AlexSmith11/mayden-test/README.md

 - View a list of items on a shopping list (READ ALL)
 - Add items to the shopping list (CREATE)
+  - Must also have a list of products to add from.
+Use TESCO API (POST).
 - Remove stuff from the shopping list (DELETE)
 - When something has been bought on the shopping list, cross it off the list (UPDATE)
 - Persist the data so I can view the list if I move away from the page (SAVE)